Amazon River Travel Guide – Part 2

 Boats to Macapá (hammock R$140 including meals, 36 hours, 6:00 PM daily) arrive and depart from Praça Tiradentes, which is located one kilometre west of downtown.

-Municipal buses run regularly to all points of the city, including Alter do Chão and the airport.
+Municipal buses run regularly to all points in Santarém and to Alter do Chão and the airport.

-Taxis are plentiful in the city.
+Taxis are plentiful in Santarém and can be hailed on the street.
 If you wish to reserve a taxi to/from the airport, you can contact the Airport Taxi service company on +55 93 35 22 39 36.

 With a population of 1.5 million, Belém is the largest city (and capital) of Pará state and the 2nd largest city on the Amazon River, after Manaus.
 Founded in 1616 on the banks of the Pará River by Portugal, Belém was the first European colony on the Amazon but did not become part of Brazil until 1775.